boomskills/Codeigniter-Full-Stack-Starter-Kit/README.md

 ## Next run

-Login into the container by executing
+Login into the container by executing.

 ```
 > docker exec -it CONTAINER-ID bash